Peter Weber (television personality)

 Peter Christian Weber Jr. (born August 4, 1991) is an American television personality and an airline pilot.
 Weber placed third on season 15 of The Bachelorette, and was later cast as the star of season 24 of The Bachelor.
 Outside of his work on television, Weber works as a pilot for United Airlines.

 Early life

 Weber was born in Fairfax, Virginia, United States, and lived with his family in Florida before they moved to California.
-Weber's father, Peter, is a pilot, while his mother, Barbara (née Figarola), is a real-estate broker and former flight attendant.
+Weber's father, Peter, is a former pilot, while his mother, Barbara (née Figarola), is a real-estate broker and former flight attendant.
 She was also Miss Illinois World in 1978.
 He has a younger brother, Jack, who also is a pilot.
 His father has German ancestry, while his mother is Cuban.
-Weber was raised in Westlake Village, California and graduated from Oaks Christian School in 2009, where he played on the football team and was in a national rocketry competition In his youth, Weber was a child actor who portrayed a young Roman Brady in one episode of the soap opera Days of Our Lives.
+Weber was raised in Westlake Village, California and graduated from Oaks Christian School in 2009, where he played on the football team and was in a national rocketry competition.
+In his youth, Weber was a child actor who portrayed a young Roman Brady in one episode of the soap opera Days of Our Lives.